MANAGEMENT AND ACCOUNTING WEB

 Lessner, J. 1989.
 Performance measurement in a just-in-time environment: Can traditional performance measurements still be used?
 Journal of Cost Management (Fall): 22-28.

-Summarized by Linda Perez
+Summary by Linda Perez

 Master of Accountancy Program

-University of South Florida
+University of South Florida, Fall 2000

-Main idea: A well-designed and properly applied performance measurement system is the strongest management tool available for controlling operations and fostering change.
+The main idea presented in this article is that a well-designed and properly applied performance measurement system is the strongest management tool available for controlling operations and fostering change.
 Therefore, companies that have made (or are considering making) the change to such advanced manufacturing techniques as JIT should make certain that their performance measurement systems will lead to the performance needed in an advanced manufacturing environment.

 Short-term scope